Estimated reading time: 15 minutes

 Don’t make excuses; do it.

-It will be the best decision, and it will add a sense of peace to your life.
+It will be the best decision and add a sense of peace to your life.

-You can always go back and adjust your WILL with a lawyer if need be, but the important part is to have one at least.
+You can constantly adjust your legal Will with a lawyer if need be, but the important part is to have at least one.

-Immediately after we got home from a week of hell at the in-laws, did we call a lawyer and a good one to book an appointment to complete our WILL?
+Immediately after we got home from a week of hell at the in-laws, did we call a lawyer and a good one to book an appointment to complete our legal Will?

-The costs of our WILLS came in under $1000, but it was worth it because
+The costs of our legal Wills were just under $1000, but it was worth it because

-- The lawyer has a copy in a fire-proof safe
+- The lawyer has a copy in their fire-proof safe.

 She doesn’t know all of the in-between that will help her if we both die together.

-It happens every day where couples die together in a car accident, house fire, explosion, suicides, and so on.
+It happens every day when couples die together in a car accident, house fire, explosion, suicide, and so on.

 Even if there is a living spouse, if they don’t know where anything is, it makes the grieving process 10x worse.

-So this post is for you because you’re still alive, and you need to make the transition from life to death as easy as possible on those looking after your affairs.
+So, this post is for you because you’re still alive, and you need to make the transition from life to death as easy as possible for those looking after your affairs.

 What can you do for them?